INFORMATION WE COLLECT

 Do Not Track Signals.
 Some web browsers may transmit “do not track” signals to the websites and other online services with which your web browser communications.
 There is no standard that governs what, if anything, websites should do if they receive these signals.
 Mixpanel currently does not respond to “Do Not Track” browser signals or similar mechanisms.
 If and when a standard is established, we may revise our policy on responding to these signals.
 Third parties may collect personal information about your online activities over time and across sites when you visit the Sites or use the Mixpanel Service.

 CHANGES TO THIS POLICY

 Mixpanel may change this Policy from time to time.
 If we make any changes to this Policy, we will change the “Last Updated” date above.
+If we make any material changes we will notify you by email (sent to the email address specified on your account or ordering document) or by means of a notice on this website prior to the change becoming effective.
+We encourage you to periodically review this page for the latest information on our privacy practices.
 You agree that your continued use of our Sites, Application(s) or Services after such changes have been published to our Policy will constitute your acceptance of such revised Policy.

 Contacting Mixpanel and Dispute Resolution